tsaarni/echoserver/README.md

 and Keycloak admin console at https://keycloak.127.0.0.1.nip.io/.
 Envoy will validate JWT for endpoints matching with https://echoserver.127.0.0.1.nip.io/protected.

+> ⚠️ NOTE ⚠️ You will get an error for first login, because the certificate is self-signed.
+To fix this, visit [Keycloak admin console](https://keycloak.127.0.0.1.nip.io/) once and accept the certificate.

 The admin console credentials are `admin:admin`, and the user credentials in `echoserver` realm are `joe:joe` and `jane:jane`.

+Keycloak has been configured with the following clients:

+- echoserver-public
+- echoserver-public-dpop

+The latter one is configured to require [DPoP](https://datatracker.ietf.org/doc/html/rfc9449).

 [1]: https://wiki.wireshark.org/TLS#tls-decryption